 Here’s how a call to action looks like;

-As you can see, Backlinko uses several calls to actions at the end of their videos which mostly include;
+As you can see, Backlinko uses several calls to action at the end of their videos, which mostly include;

 - Subscribe button overlay